hanpari/sovereign/source/02/066_scapegoat.md

 "I'm so sorry to hear that.
 She is amazing!"

 "She is a demoness born out of my adolescent subconsciousness.
-Looks don't matter.
+Her looks don't matter.
 At least I did not scream in horror the first time I met her."

 "She is amazing," repeated Simone with the insistence of a child who fears her parents consider a divorce.

 "Yes, she is amazing," Gromov patted her head soothingly.
-"Let's skip our wonderful family and come back to Khamal.
+"Let's skip our wonderful family and get back to Khamal.
 What's with his newborn passion for mathematics?
 He was so out of character."

 "I need to occupy him somehow," Simone shrugged.
 "Otherwise, he wouldn't survive your company."